 In Europe numbers are small, mainly because they are not particularly hardy and suffer in the cold winters that occur there.

-Large numbers of Chital Deer are kept in the United States, especially in Texas, where they are used on hunting ranches.
+Large numbers of Chital Deer are kept in the United States, especially in Texas, where they are used on deer hunting ranches.